Edel Harris, Chief Executive of the learning disability charity Mencap, said:

 About Mencap

 There are approximately 1.5 million people with a learning disability in the UK.
-Mencap works to support people with a learning disability, their families and carers by fighting to change laws, improve services and access to education, employment and leisure facilities.
+Mencap works to support people with a learning disability, their families and carers by fighting to change laws, improve services and access to education, employment Employment means having a job. and leisure Leisure is when you have time to do things you enjoy like playing sports or going to the pub. facilities.
 Mencap supports thousands of people with a learning disability to live their lives the way they want: www.mencap.org.uk

 For advice and information about learning disability and Mencap services in your area, contact Mencap’s Freephone Learning Disability Helpline on 0808 808 1111 (10am-3pm, Monday-Friday) or email helpline@mencap.org.uk.